josecio/josecio.github.io/_posts/2020-07-25-abrir-caso-apocalipsis.md

 ## Preservar el conocimiento

-{: .box-note}
-If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generations of creatures, what statement would contain the most information in the fewest words?
+>If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generations of creatures, what statement would contain the most information in the fewest words?
 I believe it is the atomic hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.
 In that one sentence, you will see, there is an enormous amount of information about the world, if just a little imagination and thinking are applied.
+>
-**Richard Feynman, The Feynman Lectures on Physics Vol. I**
+>**Richard Feynman, The Feynman Lectures on Physics Vol. I**

 El Premio Nobel de Física, Richard Feynman, pronunciaba estas palabras como introducción al curso de Física que impartía a los estudiantes de Caltech en los años 60.
 Aunque la intención de Feynman era señalar la enorme importancia de la teoría atómica, el reto de construir una «cápsula del tiempo del conocimiento» no es algo banal.